sergey-gusev94/k_means/README.md

 # Python Project Starter Repository

-This repository serves as a template demonstrating Python best practices for data analysis projects.
+This repository serves as a template demonstrating Python best practices for research projects.
 It includes:

 - An example Python program (reading in data and plotting)
 - Command-line argument parsing ([argparse](https://docs.python.org/3/library/argparse.html))